Professor of Law

 Chicago Bar Association, C-1054

 Stuart Ford's academic interest is public international law, particularly international criminal law and international criminal courts.
+His current research explores the effectiveness of international criminal tribunals, with the goal of improving their success.
 He has published articles on the International Criminal Court, the International Criminal Tribunal for the Former Yugoslavia, the Special Court for Sierra Leone, the responsibility to protect doctrine, crimes against humanity, and genocide.
-In 2015, he received John Marshall's Faculty Scholarly Achievement Award.
-His current research explores the effectiveness of international criminal tribunals, with the goal of improving their success.
-He is currently Co-Chair of the American Society of International Law’s International Courts and Tribunals Interest Group and is a past Chair of the American Association of Law Schools' Section on International Human Rights.
+In 2015, he received the law school’s Faculty Scholarly Achievement Award.
+He is a past Chair of the American Society of International Law’s International Courts and Tribunals Interest Group and the American Association of Law Schools' Section on International Human Rights.
 He spent the Summer of 2015 as a Visiting Professional at the International Criminal Court where he helped the Office of the Prosecutor develop performance metrics for its investigations and prosecutions.
-At John Marshall, he teaches Civil Procedure, Evidence, Criminal Law, International Criminal Law, and International Organizations.
+He teaches Civil Procedure, Evidence, Criminal Law, International Criminal Law, and International Organizations.

 Prior to his work at the ECCC, Professor Ford worked for the Open Society Justice Initiative, monitoring various aspects of the start-up of the ECCC, and wrote a number of reports for various international organizations on the rule of law in Cambodia and the impact of corruption.
 Before moving to Cambodia, he was an associate at Fulbright & Jaworski in Minneapolis and Howrey Simon Arnold & White in Washington, DC.